quynhnguyen141299-hub/cpp20-option-pricer/README.md

 A production-quality library that prices FX options and simulates algorithmic order execution with transaction cost analysis.
 Built in modern C++ (C++23 / GCC 14+), header-only, zero warnings, 92 tests.

+QR Usage: Model experimentation
+Compare numerical methods: Monte Carlo vs PDE vs closed-form Study Convergence and Error + Test variance reduction techniques of MC estimators for option pricing

+In practice:
+Deliver fast pricing for FX options and their real-time Greeks using variance reduction techniques (SOBOL QMC + Antithetic Variates + Control Variates + Combined (A+CV); when you cannot simulate a million MC paths every time, which costs memory and run-time.
 ---

 ## What it does